bscan

 Volume=Vol003

-Note: bscan does not support supplying Volume names on the command line and at the same time in a bootstrap file.
-Please use only one or the other.
+bscan does not support supplying Volume names on the command line and at the same time in a bootstrap file.
+Use only one or the other.

 Using bscan to Recreate Catalog from Volume

 This is the mode for which bscan is most useful.
-You can either bscan into a freshly created catalog, or directly into your existing catalog (after having made an ASCII copy as described above).
-Normally, you should start with a freshly created catalog that contains no data.
+You can either bscan into a freshly created Catalog, or directly into your existing Catalog, provided you have backed up the current Bacula database as previously outlined.
+It is generally advisable to start with a freshly created Catalog that contains no data.
+This can be achieved using the create_bacula_database, make_bacula_tables, and grant_bacula_privileges scripts.

-Starting with a single Volume named TestVolume1, you run a command such as:
+Assuming you start with a single Volume named TestVolume1, you execute a command such as:

 ./bscan -V TestVolume1 -v -s -m -c bacula-sd.conf /dev/nst0